Baloncesto Fuenlabrada: History

 Fuenlabrada made its ULEB Cup debut in the 2002–03 season, in which Herrmann was chosen as the Spanish League MVP.
-The club returned to the Spanish second division in 2004 but came back, for good, a year later.
+The club returned to the Spanish second division in the year 2004 but came back, for good, a year later.
 Players like Saúl Blanco, Jorge García, Kristaps Valters and Brad Oleson kept Fuenlabrada in the first division for years without much trouble.
 The club returned to the Spanish League playoffs in the 2010–11 season with Salva Maldonado as head coach and a young Gustavo Ayón as its star center.

 One year later, the club would be eliminated in the quarterfinals of the EuroChallenge by Triumph Lyubertsy.
 Despite this European achievement, Fuenlabrada would continue fighting to avoid relegation, finally being relegated to LEB Oro in 2015.
 However, the club continued in Liga ACB as Ford Burgos and Club Ourense Baloncesto would not fulfill the requirements for promoting.

 Fuenlabrada took advantage and led by Marko Popović, Jonathan Tabu and Ivan Paunić, Fuenlabrada made it to the Spanish League playoffs, earning the right to return to the EuroCup 13 years later.
-In the 2016-2017 season, Fuenlabrada played well and qualified to the EuroCup Top16.
+In the 2016–2017 season, Fuenlabrada played well and qualified to the EuroCup Top16.
 However, they only finished 12th in the ACB.
 After a 9th-place finish in the 2017-2018 ACB season, Fuenlabrada earned the right to compete in the FIBA Basketball Champions League.
 Fuenlabrada won the first 3 games, before suffering a complete fiasco and finishing the tournament with 11 consecutive losses.

+In September 2024, Flexicar, a Spanish company specialising in used-vehicle retail, became the club's main sponsor, giving the team its current commercial name, Flexicar Fuenlabrada.

+On 10 September 2026, Fuenlabrada officially changed its name to Partizan de Fuenlabrada, celebrating a 35 year anniversary between the club and KK Partizan.